Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 Each side (host and FW) manages its DMA transfer memory independently.
-When an ISHTP client from either host or FW side wants to send something, it decides whether to send over IPC or over DMA; for each transfer the decision is independent.
-The sending side sends DMA_XFER message when the message is in the respective host buffer (TX when host client sends, RX when FW client sends).
-The recipient of DMA message responds with DMA_XFER_ACK, indicating the sender that the memory region for that message may be reused.
+When an ISHTP client from either host or FW side wants to send something, it decides whether to send over IPC or over DMA; for each transfer the woke decision is independent.
+The sending side sends DMA_XFER message when the woke message is in the respective host buffer (TX when host client sends, RX when FW client sends).
+The recipient of DMA message responds with DMA_XFER_ACK, indicating the sender that the woke memory region for that message may be reused.

 DMA initialization is started with host sending DMA_ALLOC_NOTIFY bus message (that includes RX buffer) and FW responds with DMA_ALLOC_NOTIFY_ACK.
-Additionally to DMA address communication, this sequence checks capabilities: if the host doesn't support DMA, then it won't send DMA allocation, so FW can't send DMA; if FW doesn't support DMA then it won't respond with DMA_ALLOC_NOTIFY_ACK, in which case host will not use DMA transfers.
+Additionally to DMA address communication, this sequence checks capabilities: if the woke host doesn't support DMA, then it won't send DMA allocation, so FW can't send DMA; if FW doesn't support DMA then it won't respond with DMA_ALLOC_NOTIFY_ACK, in which case host will not use DMA transfers.
 Here ISH acts as busmaster DMA controller.
-Hence when host sends DMA_XFER, it's request to do host->ISH DMA transfer; when FW sends DMA_XFER, it means that it already did DMA and the message resides at host.
+Hence when host sends DMA_XFER, it's request to do host->ISH DMA transfer; when FW sends DMA_XFER, it means that it already did DMA and the woke message resides at host.
 Thus, DMA_XFER and DMA_XFER_ACK act as ownership indicators.

-At initial state all outgoing memory belongs to the sender (TX to host, RX to FW), DMA_XFER transfers ownership on the region that contains ISHTP message to the receiving side, DMA_XFER_ACK returns ownership to the sender.
+At initial state all outgoing memory belongs to the woke sender (TX to host, RX to FW), DMA_XFER transfers ownership on the woke region that contains ISHTP message to the receiving side, DMA_XFER_ACK returns ownership to the woke sender.
 A sender need not wait for previous DMA_XFER to be ack'ed, and may send another message as long as remaining continuous memory in its ownership is enough.
 In principle, multiple DMA_XFER and DMA_XFER_ACK messages may be sent at once